Gibor Basri: Early life and family

 Gibor Basri was born in New York City on May 3, 1951, the son of Saul Basri, professor of physics at the University of Colorado, and Phyllis Basri, a teacher of modern dance and ballet.
 His father was an Iraqi Jew who grew up in Basra and Baghdad and came to MIT in 1944, remaining in America since then.
 His mother was Jamaican, and came to New York just before WWII to study dance (she was in Martha Graham's troupe for a little while).
 They met while both graduate students at Columbia University.
 Gibor grew up in Fort Collins, Colorado, together with his younger brother David.
 The family lived for brief periods in Burma (1957) and Sri Lanka (1965).
 In 1974 he met his wife Jessica Broitman, who became a psychoanalyst and learning disability specialist.
-Their son Jacob was born in 1991.
-He is a graduate of Sarah Lawrence College (2013) and the Yale School of Drama (2023) and is now a director/actor living in New York City.
+Their son was born in 1991.

-Education and Awards
+Education and awards

 Basri graduated in physics at Stanford University in 1973, and received his Ph.D. in astrophysics at the University of Colorado in 1979.
 His thesis, under the supervision of Jeffrey Linsky, was on radiative transfer theory and stellar activity.
 It was partially based on observations by the International Ultraviolet Explorer (IUE) satellite, of which Linsky's group was one of the first users.
 A postdoctoral award took him to the U.C.
 Berkeley astronomy department in 1979.
 In 1982 he joined the faculty of the Astronomy Department where he has been ever since, becoming a full professor in 1994 and formally retiring in 2015 (though he remains active).
 GB was awarded a Miller Research Professorship in 1997, and became a Sigma Xi Distinguished Lecturer in 2000.
 He held a NASA Faculty Fellowship in 2002 and became a Fellow of the California Academy of Science in 2011.
 Awards from the Berkeley campus include the Chancellor's Award for Increasing Institutional Excellence in 2005 and the Berkeley Citation (highest honor) in 2015.
 He was the recipient of the Carl Sagan Prize for Science Popularization in 2016.
+In 2023 he was elected a Fellow of the American Astronomical Society.
+In 2024 he was selected as the recipient of the Arthur B.C.
+Walker Award.